xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

 # 18Strong pocast
+## 144 adam stevenson

+Use breathing technique after bad/exelent holes.
+Use gamification when practice.
+Different length shots, compete against each other (or yourself). sleep tip: if you see your hand from 1 feet you do not have your room dark enough

 ## 143 how to handle golf swing

 move as much as possible, walk kids to the school